rishigiridotcom/rishigiri.ml/_posts/2020-04-25-another-break.md

 > In this condition, individuals' actions are bound only by their personal power and conscience.
 From this shared starting point, social contract theorists seek to demonstrate why a rational individual would voluntarily consent to give up their natural freedom to obtain the benefits of political order.

-I'm genuinely serious about giving up on Instagram and limit the use of twitter to minimum.
-Due to continous complanining and furstration, I quit using Facebook approximately eight months back, and I think the same thing will happen with Instagram, as well.
-It will take some time, but I'll get there.

 I'm extremely serious about giving up on Instagram for a lengthier period and limit the use of twitter to a minimum.
 Due to continuous complaining and frustration, I quit using Facebook approximately eight months back, and I think the same thing will happen with Instagram, as well.
 It will take some time, but I'll get there.

 I don't hate or dislike any social media platform.
 I merely want to utilize my time.